develephant/coronium-core-docs/docs-src/docs/server/guide/usage.md

 !!! note "Log File Rotation"
     The log files are managed automatically, and will be "rotated" once they exceed a certain size limit.

-!!! tip
-    To view all logs consolidated into one file (including the mysql.log) type __coronium logs__.

 ## System Services